axelboberg/WWDC18/README.md

 A year-long graduation project is a requirement of the swedish upper secondary school.
 My project, a machine learning model trained to recognize photographs of music notes (middle-C to B), resulted in this demo.

 However, the playground restricted me from using the camera as it's not availble in the iOS simulator and so I had to find another solution.
 That solution was to add a canvas allowing the user to draw the noteheads.
 As expected, since the model was trained on photographs, this solution did not yield great results from the classifier.
+Still this demo acts as a working proof of the model's aspirations.

 As a final touch I added an algorithm calculating the note from the location of the points in the drawing.
 The output from this algorithm acts as a complement to the machine-learning output.